-In this update Dr. Branch celebrates the accomplishments of OCS during first semester.
+In this update Dr. Branch salutes two of the most challenging high schools in America.
 An edited version of his column was published in The Oconee Enterprise.

 Vision: Oconee County Schools will be a nationally-recognized leader in academic achievement by ensuring all students receive rigorous, balanced education that will enable them to compete in and contribute to a global society.